nikclayton/powercoders.org/site/content/_index.md

     link_text: Sign up
     text: >
-      Powercoders Lausanne third info session will be in Fribourg on the 5th of February.
+      Powercoders Lausanne third info session will be in Fribourg on the 5th of February 2019.
 Join us if you are interested and want to get information about the project and know how to get involved.
   - fade_in: Left
     header: Donate
     header_icon: fa-graduation-cap